 Response 1-21

 We have revised the methods to provide greater detail on the reaction conditions.
+Specifically, ferrihydrite and birnessite slurries were mixed with 250 g of sand to produce 0.061 mmol Mn/g sand and 0.1353 mmol Fe/g sand.
+The entire 250 g of sand mixture was incubated in 0.26 μM of sodium phosphate for a final adsorbed concentration of approximately 0.78 nmol phosphate/g sand.
+Concentration of phosphate in effluent was below detection level after flow was initiated in the aggregate reactors.

 Changes 1-21

-XXX...
+We have added the information requested by the Reviewer in the Methods section Aggregate construction and reactor setup.

-Minor Comment 1-22
+Minor Comment 1-22 DONE

 L135: Considering that the molar Mn/Fe ratio of the sand should be 1:10, these As/Fe and